RedisLabs/redislabs-docs/content/rc/databases/migrate-databases.md

 ## Transfer via import

-The most common way to transfer data to a new database is to import a copy of the data into the new database.
+The most common way to transfer data to a new database is to import a copy of the data into it.

 Here's how it works: